TomerPacific/MobileWebSpecialistNanodegree/Performant Web Apps/Lesson 08 - HTTP in the Real World/README.md

 > Question 3 of 3 : If HTTP methods are the "verbs" in the protocol, what are the "objects" (in the grammatical sense)?

 `URIs`

+## Concept 07 - New developments in HTTP

+> In the Gophertiles demo, try the HTTP/2 and HTTP/1 links with 1 second of latency.
+What do you notice about the time it takes to load all the images?

+`HTTP/2 loads much more quickly than HTTP/1`